FINRA BrokerCheck + SEC IAPD · 27,152+ broker-dealer firms

 What does an A-F safety grade actually mean?

-An A grade means the firm reports fewer than the median rate of disclosures per registered representative.
-B and C grades indicate average to slightly elevated disclosure rates.
-D and F grades mean the firm has materially more customer complaints, regulatory actions, or financial-industry-related disclosures per representative than peer firms of similar size.
-The grade is a relative measure — every firm with an active registration appears, regardless of grade.
+An A grade means the firm has no reportable disclosures on its FINRA BrokerCheck record.
+B and C grades indicate low-to-typical disclosure intensity for a firm of that size; D and F grades mean the firm carries materially more disclosures per branch office than same-size peers.
+The grade is a relative, size-normalized measure — every firm with an active registration appears, regardless of grade.

 How current is the data on PlainAdvisorCheck?